-The bistro’s name comprises a wealth of delightful ideas and contexts.
-On the one hand, “Saviv” translates from Yiddish “סביב” as “environment” or “around.”
-On the other, it combines two names that are of great importance to our Italian head chef, Antonio Fresa – the name of his beautiful daughter Sarah and the name of the renowned Israeli city of Tel Aviv.
-That makes Saviv a place where you’ll find a warm atmosphere – the Dolce Vita in combination with Israeli hospitality.
+The name of bistro combines many pleasant meanings and contexts.
+On the one hand, “Saviv” in Hebrew סביב means “environment”, “around”.
+On the other hand, “Saviv” combines two very significant names for our Italian chef Antonio Freza: the name of his beautiful daughter Sarah and the name of the famous Israeli city of Tel Aviv.
+Thus, Saviv is a place where you will find a warm atmosphere, the so-called Dolce Vita, combined with Israeli hospitality.

-The bistro is in the very center of St. Petersburg, at 9 Bolshaya Konyushennaya Ulitsa, in the old Sleptsov mansion, built in the Moderne style – floor to ceiling windows, sumptuous vintage chandeliers, aged woods, a marble fountain and an antique, black piano.
+The bistro is located in the center of St. Petersburg, on Bolshaya Konyushennaya Street, 9, in the old Sleptsov mansion, made in the Art Nouveau style: floor-to-ceiling windows, luxurious vintage chandeliers, aged wood, a marble fountain and an antique black piano.

-Antonio Fresa shared the recipes for three dishes: hummus, shakshuka and a fresh salad with persimmons.
-Today is, in fact, International Hummus Day – a great reason to try making it yourself!
+Antonio Freza shared three recipes for dishes: hummus, shakshuka, and fresh persimmon salad.
+By the way, today is International Hummus Day – a great excuse to try making your own!

-Saviv’s concept is built around traditional Jewish cuisine.
-The menu is divided into three sections: cold starters, “in pitta” or “without pitta.”
-There’s a salad with black cherries and coriander, baked cauliflower, pitta with lamb and other specialties.
-The emphasis in the wine list is on biodynamic and organic wines.
+The Saviv concept is built around traditional Jewish cuisine.
+The menu is divided into three parts: cold appetizers, "with pita" and "without pita".
+They prepare a salad with cherries and cilantro, baked cauliflower, pita with lamb and other specialties.
+The bar menu focuses on biodynamic and organic wines.

-The cauliflower here is baked whole with breadcrumbs sprinkled over the top, the lemons are salted in barrels, there is a salad featuring persimmons, and steak served in pitta bread.
-In the half year since the Israeli bistro Saviv has opened the menu has been fundamentally revised and developed, a friendly crowd of regular guests has developed, and the establishment itself has become such an intrinsic part of the surrounding environment that it’s almost as if it has always been here.
+Cauliflower is baked here whole, sprinkled with breadcrumbs, lemons are salted in barrels, salad is made with persimmons, steak is served in pita.
+In the six months since the opening of the Israeli bistro Saviv, the menu has fundamentally changed here, a circle of regular visitors has formed, and the institution itself has grown so firmly into the surrounding space that it seems as if it has always been here.

-Born in Puglia, the Italian Peninsula’s most southerly region.
-Fresa regards his second homeland as being San Giovanni Valdarno, a small town in the heart of Tuscany to which his family moved when he was twelve years old, and where, to a large extent, his tastes were formed.
+A native of Apulia, the southernmost region of the Apennine Peninsula.
+He rightfully calls San Giovanni Valdarno his second homeland, a small town in the heart of Tuscany, where his family moved when he was twelve years old and where his tastes were formed.